 Egg Warming and Fertilization

 With modern vitrification techniques, your eggs are rapidly thawed.
 Your doctor will thaw your eggs, and your partner must provide a fresh semen sample to fertilize them.
 If you’re using donor sperm, it will be thawed on the same day as your eggs are warmed.
-Your doctor will inject the sperm directly into each egg.
-You will use multiple eggs to maximize your chances of success.
+Your doctor may inject the sperm directly into each egg.
+Multiple eggs will be fertilized to maximize your chance of achieving multiple healthy embryos.

-There are two types of genetic testing that can be done on the embryos before they used in a pregnancy attempt.
-Pre-implantation Genetic Screening (PGS) tests for chromosomal abnormalities such as Down’s syndrome while Pre-implantation Genetic Diagnosis (PGD) tests for specific genetic disorders such as cystic fibrosis.
-As of 2016, PGS is recommended for all patients as it has been shown to drastically increased success rates when combined with freeze-all cycles, and single embryo transfer.
-All appropriate embryos are biopsied on day 5 and day 6 and then frozen (vitrified).
+There are two types of genetic testing that can be done on the embryos before they are used in a pregnancy attempt.
+Preimplantation Genetic Testing for Aneuploidies (PGT-A) tests for chromosomal abnormalities such as Down’s syndrome while Preimplantation Genetic Testing (PGT-M) tests for specific genetic disorders such as cystic fibrosis.
+As of 2016, PGT-A is recommended for all patients at ORH as it has been shown to drastically increased success rates when combined with freeze-all cycles, and single embryo transfer.
+All appropriate embryos are biopsied on day 5 – day 7 and then frozen (vitrified).
 The results from the genetic screening generally take a week or two to come back.

-Transferring the embryos is a relatively easy process.
+Transferring the embryo is a relatively easy process.
 Your doctor will use a catheter inserted through your vagina and into your cervix.
 This procedure usually occurs under light sedation, and is not painful.
-With the guidance of ultrasound, your doctor will deposit the embryos directly into your uterus.
+With the guidance of ultrasound, your doctor will deposit the embryo directly into your uterus.
 You may be asked to rest for a few hours after the procedure.

 Two weeks after the procedure, you’ll go back to your doctor for a blood test to determine if the procedure successfully yielded a pregnancy.
-If the procedure is a success, at least one embryo successfully implanted, resulting in a pregnancy.
-Progesterone helps sustain your pregnancy, so you’ll continue taking progesterone injections until you undergo a pregnancy test; if you’re pregnant, you’ll take progesterone for the next several weeks.
+If the procedure is a success, your embryo successfully implanted, resulting in a pregnancy.
+Progesterone helps sustain your pregnancy, so if you’re pregnant, you’ll take progesterone for the next several weeks.

 Egg Freezing FAQS